Lithill/Plant-Planner/README.md

    The warning shown derives purely from the jinja code, which as far as I am aware, is necessary to accept if I want to use Jinja in this way.

 * Results from the [add_user](plantplanner/static/images/readme/add_user_val.webp) page check.

-   The errors shown derive purely from the jinja code, as previously explained.

 * Results from the [edit_plant](plantplanner/static/images/readme/edit_plant_val.webp) page check.

    The errors shown derive purely from the jinja code.